husainshaikh895/Basics-and-Data-Structures/README.md

 # Basics-and-Data-Structures
 Byte sized programmes in python3 (mostly)

+**- TESTING DECISION TREE CLASSIFIER FOR AND / OR LOGIC - andor.py**

+Classifying Lists of two numbers trained on AND / OR logic

 **- BINARY SEARCH - binary.py :**

  To search for an element using Divide and Conquer